Lupin the Third: LegacyCowboy Bebop and Samurai Champloo director Shinichirō Watanabe revealed during an interview with Newtype Japan that he was heavily influenced by the work of director Masaaki Ōsumi on the first Lupin television series. Animator Akihiro Kanayam cited the animation of the anime adaption as an inspiration.

 In celebration of the anime's 40th anniversary, the "This is the World of Lupin III" event was held at the Matsuya store in Ginza.
-From August 10 to August 22, 2011, over 300 items related to Lupin III were exhibited, including original manuscripts by Monkey Punch and animation cels from the feature films.
-The following year a similar exhibit was held at the Kitakyushu museum from November 3 to December 28, and another at the Kawasaki City Museum from October until November 10, 2013.
-The exhibit then moved to Aomori's Sunroad shopping centre from December 21, 2013, until January 21, 2014.
+From August 10 to August 22, 2011, over 300 Lupin III-related were exhibited, including original manuscripts by Monkey Punch and animation cels from the feature films.
+The following year, a similar exhibit was held at the Kitakyushu museum from November 3 to December 28, and another at the Kawasaki City Museum from October to November 10, 2013.
+The exhibit then moved to Aomori's Sunroad shopping centre from December 21, 2013 to January 21, 2014.

-In 2012, the Hokkaido Railway Company unveiled Lupin III–themed trains on their Hanasaki Line between Kushiro and Nemuro station, in honor of Monkey Punch, who is a native of Hokkaido.
-The train was originally to run until March 2015, but was then extended until March 2017.
+In 2012, the Hokkaido Railway Company unveiled Lupin III–themed trains on thee Hanasaki Line between Kushiro and Nemuro station, in honor of Monkey Punch, who is a native of Hokkaido.
+The train was originally scheduled to run until March 2015, but was then extended until March 2017.
 From April 1, 2014, to March 31, 2015, the city of Sakura in Chiba prefecture began accepting applications for Lupin III motorcycle and minicar license plates.
 Monkey Punch was a resident of the city (until his death in 2019) and the plates were commissioned for the 60th anniversary of being awarded city status.
 The plates were limited to 3,000 across four categories, with 2,500 plates reserved for 50 cc vehicles.
 In 2017, one of the fish in the American television series FishCenter Live was named Lupin the Third.